 G.5 All elevators must have emergency generator backup as required by the Massachusetts State Elevator Code.

-G.6 The Project shall maintain fire access to all four sides of the residential structure at all times.
+G.6 The Project shall maintain access for fire department personnel to all four sides of the residential structure at all times.

 G.7 The Project shall provide adequate external lighting to ensure safety of the residents of the Project.
 External lighting shall conform to the requirements of the local Regulation of Outdoor Lighting [Title V, Section 14].